flamescape/TemperatureLab/README.md

 cat /sys/bus/w1/devices/28-*/w1_slave
 ```

-These modules must be loaded every time the RPI is booted for the temperature sensors to be read.
+These modules must be loaded every time the RPi is booted for the temperature sensors to be read.
 To make things a little easier, you can load the modules at boot by editing `/etc/modules` and appending the following lines:
 ```
 w1-gpio
 w1-therm
 ```

 ### Running the server
 ```bash
 ~ $ node server.js
 ```
 Direct your web browser to http://localhost:8080 on the RPi (or to the  RPi's local IP address from a different machine on the network) to view the lab.

+## LICENSE
+TemperatureLab is released under the [Simplified BSD License.](https://github.com/flamescape/TemperatureLab/LICENSE)